-Context deadline exceedederror if manifest generating taking too much time.
-As workaround increase value of
+Context deadline exceedederror if the manifest generation is taking too much time.
+As a workaround increase the value of

-The controller uses Kubernetes watch APIs to maintain lightweight Kubernetes cluster cache.
-This allows to avoid querying Kubernetes during app reconciliation and significantly improve performance.
-For performance reasons controller monitors and caches only preferred the version of a resource.
-During reconciliation, the controller might have to convert cached resource from preferred version into a version of the resource stored in Git.
+The controller uses Kubernetes watch APIs to maintain a lightweight Kubernetes cluster cache.
+This allows avoiding querying Kubernetes during app reconciliation and significantly improves performance.
+For performance reasons the controller monitors and caches only the preferred versions of a resource.
+During reconciliation, the controller might have to convert cached resources from the preferred version into a version of the resource stored in Git.
 If

-kubectl convertfails because conversion is not supported then controller falls back to Kubernetes API query which slows down reconciliation.
-In this case advice user-preferred resource version in Git.
+kubectl convertfails because the conversion is not supported then the controller falls back to Kubernetes API query which slows down reconciliation.
+In this case, we advise to use the preferred resource version in Git.

 The controller polls Git every 3m by default.
-You can increase this duration using
+You can change this duration using the

 timeout.reconciliationsetting in the